Simply-connected manifolds with large homotopy stable classes: spin Spin-c structures on 4-manifolds

 \section{\texorpdfstring{spin$^{c}$ }{Spin-c} structures on 4-manifolds}

-As explained in the introduction, the homotopy stable class is trivial for every closed, simply connected 4-manifold.
+As explained in the introduction, the homotopy stable class is trivial for every closed, simply-connected 4-manifold.
 However a parallel phenomenon occurs when one considers equivalence classes of spin$^{c}$ structures on the tangent bundle.
 In this section we illustrate this on $S^2 \times S^2$.

-The group $\Spin_4$ is the connected double cover of $SO_4$ and the group $\Z/2$ acts by deck transformations.
+For all $n \geq 2$, the group $\Spin_n$ is the connected double cover of $SO_n$ and the group $\Z/2$ acts by deck transformations.
 The group $\Z/2$ acts on $U(1) \cong S^1$ by complex conjugation.
 We quotient out by the diagonal action on the product to obtain:

 There are well-defined maps